bleaktwig/yuadrem-wiki/docs/index.md

 * Comment out the kin lore from the WAC document---for now, keep it only in the wiki.
 If i ever feel like it's sufficiently finalized, i can move on and set in on the book.
 * Move images to subdirectories where they make more sense.
 * Write a page on apomantics (in a new "sorcery" folder).
+* Custom colors/theme would be nice, but maybe too much work.
+Evaluate.
 ------------------------------------------------------------------------------>
 # Yuadrem
 Yuadrem was first settled by the firstborn oric gods, [Et](religion/godtrees/et.md) and [Om](religion/godtrees/om.md).
 Et was a large and thin birch, pliable and adaptable.
 Om was a short and stout juniper, vigorous and prodigious.
 These two gods were ever locked in combat, yet none could take the upper hand.
 This conflict became known as the War of Autumn<!-- TODO.
 Link. -->.